machingclee/machingclee.github.io/static/media/474-linux-kernel-fundamentals-socket.f6010c60.md

 ![](/assets/img/2026-03-16-04-47-33.png)

-While the user process is asleep inside `schedule()`, the NIC fires a hardware interrupt, the kernel's NAPI/softIRQ machinery processes the packet up through the IP layer, and then TCP takes over.
+While the user process is asleep inside `schedule()`:

+1. The NIC fires a hardware interrupt
+2. The kernel's NAPI/softIRQ machinery processes the packet up through the IP layer
+3. And then TCP takes over.

 The entry point for every incoming IPv4 TCP segment is `tcp_v4_rcv`.

 ##### `tcp_v4_rcv` — Entry Point